 Minigrants are reimbursements for actual expenditures only.
 Reimbursements are provided for food, transportation, permits and reservations, and other standard trip costs.

 Grant applications will be reviewed and approved by the BAWT Program Committee.
 In reviewing grant applications, the Program Committee generally considers the following factors:

-- The financial resources available to the trip leader and his or her organization.
+- Financial resources available to the trip leader and their organization

-- The type of trip.
-Overnight experiences are strongly preferred.
+- Type of trip – overnight experiences are strongly preferred

-- The goal of the trip and how it fits with the organization’s mission.
+- Goal of the trip and how it fits with the organization’s mission

-- The applicant’s and applicant’s organization’s minigrant history.
-BAWT intends to support the widest audience possible.
+- The applicant’s and organization’s minigrant history – BAWT intends to support the widest audience possible

 Only one grant per applicant will be awarded per year.
 Applicants who are not selected to receive a minigrant may reapply once per calendar year.